 Sports Team & Entertainment Venue Consulting Services

-In addition to drafting, negotiating and reviewing vendor, platform and other services agreement and providing legal advice regarding stadiums, arenas, and other entertainment venues, like casinos and amusement parks, we provide consulting advice on best practices for technology, intellectual property, privacy, and other business process issues.
+We provide consulting advice on best practices for technology, intellectual property, privacy, and other business process issues, in addition to drafting, negotiating and reviewing vendor, platform and other services agreement and providing legal advice regarding stadiums, arenas, and other entertainment venues, like casinos and amusement parks.

 Venues pose unique technology and legal issues.
 These entities generally operate outside of normal business hours and increasingly rely on tech for mission-critical, as well as important business functions, like ticketing, merchandising, social media, wayfinding and food and beverage services.
 And as critical functions are outsourced, support level agreements need to reflect expanded operating hours and the risks of increased functionality.
 Tech may appear simple on the front end, but robust functionality requires complex interoperability on the backend.